 Won Arizona Golden Gloves heavyweight boxing championship by first-round knockout, 1937.

 Played professional football with NFL Chicago Cardinals, 1937-1938, the first player from U of A to go pro.
-Named All-Pro Honorable Mention.
+Again played right tackle on offense and left tackle on defense.
+Named All-Pro Honorable Mention, 1937.

 Worked as a sparring partner in Livermore, California, for boxer Max Baer, one-time Heavyweight Champion of the World.

 Boxed professionally through 1940, including bouts in Arizona, Nevada, Texas, California, and Oregon.
 Dubbed "Arizona's Heavyweight Sensation - 47."
 Managed by Frank Paccassi.